paulbradshaw/cleaning/sentencestonumbers.md

 `=COUNTIF(I2,"*year*")`

 A `0` value should match up with a `#VALUE` error in your earlier formula.
 You can use filters to check that they all do, and investigate any that don’t.

-Repeat for month, and for revised year and month.
+This may lead you to extra cleaning steps, or in most cases you might decide it is quicker to manually correct or clarify those entries.

+## Sometimes hard work ends up left out of the story

+Despite all this work to extract the numbers from the data, in the end it was decided to leave this dimension out of the eventual story, as it became clear that the story was going to focus on the proportion of requests which were not eligible for review.

+It's important to mention this because often in journalism — not just data journalism — you have to be prepared to leave out material because the focus of your story has changed, regardless of the work that went into it.
+Ultimately it doesn't matter how much work something involved: if it's not central to the story, then it shouldn't be there.